 — Stephen B (@nipsey) January 6, 2020

-#AFallFromGrace #FallFromGrace is the typical Tyler Perry trope filled and stereotype central film.
-He REALLY needs a black writers room because baby……his work needs work. pic.twitter.com/Tc65yQxVIi
+#AFallFromGrace #FallFromGrace is the typical Tyler Perry trope-filled and stereotype central film.
+He needs a black writer’s room because, baby……his work needs work. pic.twitter.com/Tc65yQxVIi

 — Brandon G. (@BGoodeWrites) January 17, 2020

-Tyler Perry filmed this movie in 5 days and it really shows.
-How he could be proud to constantly release trash ass films with abused/unhappy Black women narratives is beside me.
+Tyler Perry filmed this movie in 5 days, and it shows.
+He could be proud to continuously release trash-ass films with abused/unhappy Black women narratives beside me.
 Step aside and hire Black writers and creatives because his work needs help. #AFallFromGrace pic.twitter.com/Ql0YEMkqdy

 — Black Fat Queer (@FlamingFatQueer) January 18, 2020

-One of the common critiques of Mr. Perry is that a man with this much power (and a black man at that) and the opportunity to hire more creatives of color but just completely opting out is disheartening and upsetting.
-But when he went on the View to offer an explanation, it seemed to be just another excuse on not wanting to pay writers and people being critical of his work.
+One of Mr. Perry’s common critiques is that a man with this much power (and a black man at that) and the opportunity to hire more creatives of color but just entirely opting out is disheartening and upsetting.
+But when he went on the View to explain, it seemed to be just another excuse for not wanting to pay writers and people being critical of his work.

 — Sombra (@Varieatrl) January 21, 2020